theartcher/theartcher/README.md

 - Vue.js
 - Ocelot gateways

 For the group project, I worked on an algorithm which allows a user to charge their electric vehicles in a smart, sustainable manner.
 The project allowed for electricity trading, complex charging schedules for both commercial as well as personal vehicular management.
-In order to make this all work we had to integrate various external APis such as SolarEdge, Frank Energie, TOMP, WallBox and so forth.
-The complex nature of data ingesting and poorly documented web APIs proved a difficult challenge to tackle.
+In order to make this all work we had to integrate various external APIs such as SolarEdge, Frank Energie, TOMP, WallBox and so forth.
+The complex nature of data ingestion and poorly documented web APIs proved a difficult challenge to tackle.

 Sadly there is no repository available for this project due to contractual obligations.